modesto/monoreports/doc/introduction.md

 Controls
 --------

-Sections are filled with controls of different type.
-Most popular are:

-1. Textblock
-2. Line
+There are three basic types of controls:

+1. Textblock - represents text on report, can be bound to datafield, has background, border and font related properties
+2. Line  - can be vertical horizontal (to make things easier in a designer)
-3. Image
+3. Image - at the moment only static images are supported

+and one more complex:

+***Subreport control*** (currently not supported)